 With your hands and knees on the floor (wrists under shoulders and knees under hips), raise your hips upwards.
 Exhale.

-- Try to have your legs be straight, extend your arms all the way out, palms facing down and keep your forehead on the floor.
+- • Try to keep your legs straight, extend your arms all the way out, palms facing down and keep your forehead on the floor.
 Inhale.

 - Keep your feet fixed to the ground.
 Maintain this pose for 10 seconds and come back down slowly, while breathing deeply.
 Repeat 3-5 times.